Australia–Sri Lanka relations: Sporting relations

 Sri Lanka and Australia have established a strong sporting relationship, particularly in cricket, which is the most prominent sport linking the two nations.
 Both countries however, have met in other sports like netball and rugby where these sports are also popular in the respective countries.

 The Sri Lanka national cricket team and the Australia national cricket team have played 152 matches against each other in 3 different formats.
 The first encounter between Australia and Sri Lanka took place on June 11, 1975, during the group stage of the 1975 Cricket World Cup.
 Australia won this match by 52 runs and progressed to the finals, where they were defeated by the West Indies.
 On the other hand, Sri Lanka was eliminated in the group stage, having lost all three of their matches.
 Since then, the teams have been fierce rivals culminating in them facing off in the 1996 Cricket World Cup final where Sri Lanka won in a huge underdog victory.
 The teams later faced each other again in the Cricket World Cup final, this time during the 2007 edition, in which Australia emerged victorious.
 While relations between both teams have usually friendly, with players of both teams playing in each other's domestic leagues there have been some notable outliers of sour incidents.
 The 1995 Muralitharan MCG incident refers to a controversial event that occurred during a Test match between Australia and Sri Lanka at the Melbourne Cricket Ground (MCG) in December 1995.
 During the match, Sri Lankan spinner Muttiah Muralitharan, known for his unique bowling action, was no-balled multiple times by Australian umpire Darrell Hair for throwing, rather than bowling.
 This decision sparked significant debate regarding the legality of Muralitharan's bowling style, which involved an unusual wrist and arm motion.
 The incident led to protests from the Sri Lankan team and ignited discussions about the rules governing bowling actions in cricket.
 It also highlighted issues of bias and fairness in officiating, particularly against bowlers with unconventional styles.
-Despite eventually playing in Australia for 2 seasons with the Melbourne Renegades in the T20I Big Bash League, Muralitharan faced a lot of racism in Australia and even claimed criticism from then Prime Minister of Australia, John Howard, the latters comments on whether Muralitharan was "chucking" the ball was a huge reason on why the Sri Lanka Cricket voted against Howard's bid for ICC Presidency.
+Despite eventually playing in Australia for 2 seasons with the Melbourne Renegades in the T20I Big Bash League, Muralitharan faced a lot of racism in Australia and even claimed criticism from then Prime Minister of Australia, John Howard, the latter's comments on whether Muralitharan was "chucking" the ball was a huge reason on why the Sri Lanka Cricket voted against Howard's bid for ICC Presidency.
 In 2022, amidst the political and economic meltdown in Sri Lanka, many people came to support and thank the Australian national cricket team for touring the island nation and the crowd was praised by the likes of Glenn Maxwell.